2026 Winter GRCA/Clear Creek

 13637

 A proper headlamp: For summer hikes I love a tiny flashlight because it's rarely used as the days are long.
-But in winter you spend much more time at camp and in the dark; a hands-free light source at camp is much more useful and worth a bit of weight and bulk.
+But in winter you spend much more time at camp and in the dark; a hands-free light source is much more useful and worth a bit of weight and bulk.

 More neutral colors: I brought some brightly-colored clothing (beanie and wind jacket) last time and got gentle feedback on two separate occasions that it was inappropriate ("Do you go hunting?") so I will tone down the colors.
 I figured people would wear brighter clothing for safety/visibility reasons but I guess not!